mikenurthen/pymaceuticals-challenge/README.md

 # pymaceuticals-challenge
 # Module 5 Challenge

-I used class material example exercises, CHatGPT, and Expert LEarning Asistant to ask a variety of questions as I developed my code.
+I used class material example exercises, ChatGPT, conversations with classmate Kiet Hoang, and Expert Learning Asistant to ask a variety of questions as I developed my code.

 What good is data without a good plot to tell the story?